 Chris’s passion for non-profit work began very early in her career.
 Chris taught in a non-profit school housed in a log cabin in the foothills of the Blue Ridge Mountains for 13 years.
 Next, after a couple years break working and loving as foster parents, Chris and her husband accepted jobs at a non-profit camp for children and teens with medical needs.
 They lived and worked at the camp for about 10 years.
 The life perspective they gained working with the amazing campers and staff was priceless!
 A few years after her husband passed, she moved back to Delaware to help her dad care for her mom who has dementia.
 Chris started in October of 2019 as a Relief Manager and transitioned to her new role as Resident Manager in March of 2020.
 She is blessed to have found another non-profit to love in RMHDE!

 As a Delaware native, Chris grew up in Newark and graduated from UD.
 She currently resides with her sister, niece, nephew, their dog Jake, and their 3 kitties Clementine, Coco, and Cate.

 Dawn joined the House in March 1996 and has seen the House grow from a 17 guest room facility to its current 50 guest rooms.
 Dawn manages the House’s signature events as well as works with outside community groups raising money.
 Dawn also serves on the Operations team and provides weekend on call coverage as needed and back up relief for the Operations Director as needed.

-Dawn lives in Wilmington, Delaware and has two grown children, Dale and Kristen and a dog named Bentley.
+Dawn lives in Wilmington, Delaware with her boyfriend Mark and has two grown children, Dale and Kristen, a grandson Jackson and a dog named Bentley.

-Pam lives in north Wilmington with her husband, John, their two children, Audrey and James, and their super-energetic dog, Penny.
+Ivey lives in Wilmington with her husband, John, their two children, Audrey and James, and their super-energetic dog, Penny.